Uncovering the hidden diversity of the oceans

 Do you dare to discover new species and get to know the required steps to characterize it?
 Learn how to culture, describe and analyze in an evolutionary context a new lineage using cutting edge techniques.
 If you are eager to uncover a new organism that no one has seen before, this is your project.

 Scientists at the IBE often receive samples from all over the world containing potential new species.
 In this case we have received a new specimen from the Arctic Ocean.
 The so called AB19 by the researchers was isolated from the digestive tract of the filter feeding mussel (amphipod) in a group of islands of Canada.
 It belongs to the clade of Ichthyosporeans, and we suspect it might be a new unicellular marine species showing a very complex life cycle and features similar to animals and fungi.

-In the workshop you will have to describe this marine organism.
+You will have to describe this marine organism.
 As other samples, AB19 has the potential to become a new species.
-Therefore, its study would have an evolutionary importance to gain knowledge about biodiversity and the origin of animals and funghi on Earth.
+Therefore, its study would have an evolutionary importance to gain knowledge about biodiversity and the origin of animals and fungi on Earth.

 Finally, we will debate the importance of gaining knowledge about the real diversity of the planet and how this is essential for reconstructing our ancestor in order to better understand our origins.